rasesh02/EliteCode_AI/README.md

-# LiteAIcode - Online Code Practice & Code Execution Platform
+# EliteCodeAI - Online Code Practice & Code Execution Platform

-LiteAIcode is an AI powered full-stack web application for practicing coding problems, writing and executing code in multiple languages, and tracking progress.
+EliteCodeAI is an AI powered full-stack web application for practicing coding problems, writing and executing code in multiple languages, and tracking progress.
 It provides authentication, problem management, and a Docker-isolated execution environment powered by a Redis-backed worker.

 ## 🚀 Features